Hospice and Palliative Care

 - Durable medical equipment

-Hospice care services are available in many locations, including hospice centers, nursing homes, and hospitals.
+Hospice care services are available in many locations, including nursing homes, assisted living facilities, and hospitals.
 Hospice care is most often provided in the home of the patient.

 The benefits of hospice care